-Everybody has shut down all sorts of connection and just juggles the songs on his mp3 player, most of which are ripped and downloaded from motivational bodybuilding videos uploaded on YouTube.
-People rely on the power of sound vibrations to elevate their spirits and ‘kill it‘ in the gym.
+Most lifters shut down all external connections and just juggle the songs in their mp3 players, which are, of course, ripped from motivational bodybuilding videos on YouTube.
+People rely on the power of sound vibrations to elevate their spirits and “kill it” in the gym.

 It seems that the smarter the phones get, the dumber the people using them become.